-5.2.3.1 Migrating from Performance Toolkit for VM, function level 510 or 520
+5.2.3.1 Migrating from Performance Toolkit for VM, function level 510, 520, or 530

-The Performance Toolkit for VM customizable files, as listed in Figure 8 on page 14, can be brought over from your z/VM V5.1 or z/VM V5.2 system to your new z/VM V5.3 system.
-You will need to compare your Performance Toolkit for VM FL510 or FL520 files with the new shipped files and make any changes.
+The Performance Toolkit for VM customizable files, as listed in Figure 8 on page 14, can be brought over from your z/VM V5.1, z/VM V5.2 or z/VM V5.3 system to your new z/VM V5.4 system.
+You will need to compare your Performance Toolkit for VM FL510 or FL520 or FL530 files with the new shipped files and make any necessary changes.
+Be aware that several of the FC MONCOLL RESET subcommands in the default FCONX \$PROFILE file have been changed in Performance Toolkit for VM, function level 540.

 If you use the new migration procedures, as documented in the z/VM: Guide for Automated Installation and Service, to migrate Performance Toolkit for VM then the files listed in Figure 8 on page 14, as well as the PROFILE EXEC for the PERFSVM user ID, will be migrated.
-If these customizable files were changed in Performance Toolkit for VM FL530, and you had also made changes to them on your z/VM V5.1 or V5.2 system, then you will be told to rework your changes.
+If these customizable files were changed in Performance Toolkit for VM FL540, and you had also made changes to them on your z/VM V5.1, V5.2 or z/VM 5.3 system, then you will be told to rework your changes.

 © Copyright IBM Corp.
-2004, 2007
+2004, 2008